Department of Anthropology Undergraduate Handbook

-As described above (Sources of Advice), the Personal Adviser is there for general support.
-Personal Advisers can provide general counsel and personal help and guidance through the degree programme.
+As described above (Sources of Advice), the Academic Advisor is there for general support.
+Academic Advisors can provide general counsel and personal help and guidance through the degree programme.
 If necessary they act as an interface and point of onward referral to other professional services in the School and more widely within the University.

 If you find that you are having general problems coping with all your coursework, or if you feel uncomfortable discussing particular problems for one course, you should see your Personal Adviser.

 The Undergraduate Tutor has overall responsibility for the degree programme.
 The UG Tutor liaises with other departments to ensure that the study programmes of two subject degree students are well co ordinated.
 The Undergraduate Tutor is available for consultation on all problems, but only after a student has already aired the issues with either Course Tutors or their Personal Adviser.
 The Undergraduate Tutor will take decisions about changing classes, changing courses on advice from other Advisers/Tutors in the Department and with helping students steer through School requirements and regulations.